lalalune/Terminator/README.md

 ## Updates

-1. I try to open source all the code today.
+[01-07-2024] I will open source the code on 2D image tasks today.

 ### Overall Architecture